AnymouseProphet/BrowserFontCollection/README.md

 In many cases, especially for the "AMP" fonts, additional linguistic support can be added to some of the fonts if the project takes off.
-For example, the planned "AMP Desert Sans" should probably have a goal of the same coverage that the font "Arial Unicode" has.
+For example, the planned "AMP Desert Sans" should probably have a goal of the same coverage that the font "Arial Unicode MS" has.

 In the case of the TeX Gyre fonts, coordination should be done with [GUST](http://www.gust.org.pl/projects/e-foundry/tex-gyre/index_html) for any additional codepoints.

-The font "Intel Clear Sans" also should probably have the same Unicode coverage that "Arial Unicode" has.
-I am *almost* inclined to find out if crowd-funding could help inspire Monotype to fork it and make a libre "Clear Sans MT" based on "Intel Clear Sans" that includes small-caps and additional Unicode coverage on par with "Arial Unicode".
+The font "Intel Clear Sans" also should probably have the same Unicode coverage that "Arial Unicode MS" has.
+I am *almost* inclined to find out if crowd-funding could help inspire Monotype to fork it and make a libre "Clear Sans MT" based on "Intel Clear Sans" that includes small-caps and additional Unicode coverage on par with "Arial Unicode MS".

 Adding codepoints to the fonts chosen with a Latin script bias does will not completely solve the problem.
 In some cases fonts designed specifically for the